 Common Cockroach Allergy FAQ

 Cockroaches are one of the most common pests.
 As well as being a major nuisance, many people are also allergic to these insects.
 But how do you know if you’re one of these people, and what can you do about it?
-In this cockroach allergy FAQ we will attempt to answer your most common questions.
+We are asked lots of weird pest control questions in our day to day work.
+In this cockroach allergy FAQ though, we will attempt to address some of your more serious health related concerns.

 Living with cockroaches is bad enough.
 But if you’re allergic to them your life can become a living hell.
-As pest control experts, we know a lot about these pests.
+As pest control experts in Essex, we know a lot about these pests.
 Which is why we’ve written this cockroach allergy FAQ to help figure out if you’re allergic to them.

 Cockroach allergy FAQ: The 10 most common questions

 Q: Can cockroaches actually trigger asthma attacks and allergic reactions?

 A: Yes, unfortunately these insects can trigger an allergic reaction.
 Their bodies, saliva and droppings all contain allergens.
 This also includes their dead bodies.
 This means that if you’re allergic to cockroaches you can be affected and if you have asthma you can have an attack.

 A: These insects have enzymes in the protein found in their bodies.
 These enzymes are what cause the allergic reaction.

 A: In most cases no. Just note that cockroaches can trigger asthma attacks.
 So, if you have this condition be careful.
 An infestation will need immediate cockroach control measures,